Frozen Mangonada Margarita

-If a brilliant mix of sweet, tart, frosty, boozy goodness sounds like your idea of a good time, you’re going to love this Frozen Mangonada Margarita recipe.
-Essentially a tequila-spiked fruit smoothie, this bright and cheerful mango chamoy drink gives a whole new meaning to Happy Hour.
+If a brilliant mix of sweet, tart, frosty, and boozy goodness sounds like your idea of a good time, you’re going to love this Frozen Mangonada Margarita recipe.
+Essentially a tequila-spiked fruit smoothie, this bright and cheerful chamoy mango margarita gives a whole new meaning to Happy Hour.

 two margarita glasses filled with frozen mangonada margarita and garnished with tarugos straws.